Hybroht/hybroht.github.io/TRADEMARKS.md

-All trademarks, trade names, service marks, logos, and domain names associated with HYBROHT and hybroht.com (the “Marks”) are the exclusive property of HYBROHT or its affiliates.
+All trademarks, trade names, service marks, logos, and domain names associated with HYBROHT and hybroht.com (the "Marks") are the exclusive property of HYBROHT or its affiliates.

 No license or right is granted to use the Marks, whether in text, logos, icons, or stylized form, for any purpose including advertising, endorsement, promotional materials, or to indicate affiliation or sponsorship, without the prior written permission of HYBROHT.